DaveChia/laravel_verification_portal_assessment/ROADMAP.md

 3. Add error logging to the portal, for example
     1. Logging exceptions in a database table
     2. Integrate with 3rd Party APIs to send email or Slack notifications to notify us of critical exceptions that need immediate attention.
+4. Implement roles and permissions authorization module to only allow users with the correct permissions to access the Document Verification functionalies.